 Flood Certifications Determination required.
-If in flood zone, insurance must be obtained prior to closing and appraisal must develop the "cost approach" Environmental Report Refer to Environmental Policy Appraisal Report Refer to Appraisal Policy Budget Must become part of the loan approval, commitment letter, and loan agreement
+If in flood zone, insurance must be obtained prior to closing and appraisal must develop the "cost approach" Environmental Report Refer to Environmental Policy Appraisal Report Refer to Appraisal Policy Budget Must become part of the loan approval, commitment letter, and loan agreement Commitment Letter Issued in writing and should expire 90 days after issue, unless a longer expiration is approved.
+Legal Documents Should be prepared by outside counsel and include at a minimum:

-Commitment Letter Issued in writing and should expire 90 days after issue, unless a longer expiration is approved.
-Legal Documents Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Specific Assignment of Leases and Rents Contractor's Agreement (if land equity is in the form of seller financing or Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Builder's Risk Insurance Required, typically for the cost to complete Other Required Documents Purchase contract, construction plans/specs, engineer's review of costs/budget
+Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Specific Assignment of Leases and Rents Contractor's Agreement to Complete Subordination Agreement (if land equity is in the form of seller financing or other borrowed equity) Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Builder's Risk Insurance Required, typically for the cost to complete Other Required Documents Purchase contract, construction plans/specs, engineer's review of costs/budget

-- Loan may be for investment properties or owner-occupied property - Investment property should have sufficient pre-leasing to indicate market acceptance - Funding should not occur until land is at record plat or record ready stage - Higher equity may be required for specialty real estate - Nonrecourse or partial recourse loans are discouraged, but can be considered on a case-by-case basic - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.
+- Loan may be for investment properties or owner-occupied property - Investment property should have sufficient pre-leasing to indicate market acceptance - Funding should not occur until land is at record plat or record ready stage - Higher equity may be required for specialty real estate - Nonrecourse or partial recourse loans will be permitted on an exception basis only - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.